-THE DIFFERENCE BETWEEN DIGITAL SIGNAGE AND TOUCHPOINT MARKETING
+THE DIFFERENCE BETWEEN DIGITAL AND SMART SIGNAGE

 Digital signage has been a staple for many industries to communicate on location with their audience.
 It was a natural progression that followed the technological advancements in screens and software.
 No longer did marketing or communication departments have to wait for the printers to finish their banners and advertisements, nor did they have to reserve large budgets to produce them.